2050plus/2050plus/doc/veka_configurations.rst

 Configurations
 ##########################################

 PyPSA-Eur is able to provide the energy supply of an energy system given :

-* The configuration of the system by year-varying parameters (such as carbon budget, primary route share in steel production) and fixed parameters (such as maximum potential per renewable technologies, charging power of EVs) ;
+* The configuration of the system by year-varying parameters (such as carbon budget, primary route share in steel production) and fixed parameters (such as maximum potential per renewable technologies, charging power of EVs);
-* The technologies used, whose can be (de-)activated ;
+* The list of technologies used;
 * Techno-economic parameters (such as investment costs, efficiency, FOM, VOM, lifetime, discount rate, etc).

 The quality of the optimization results depends on the database quality as :